Web3Hackathons-Buidl/sneakergo/README.md

 We invite you to explore SneakerGo and experience the future of sneaker trading.
 The platform's open-source nature allows contributions from the community, ensuring continuous improvement and innovation.
 Join us in revolutionizing the sneaker industry and creating a more secure and transparent marketplace.

+SneakerCred utilizes ERC1155 to Manufature 'MyTeamCards', 'MyCareer', & Virtual Currency for Video Games such as 'NBA2K' series.
+The purpose of this project is to allow game users to be the custodians for their in-game Assets using their Wallet and also able to trade them on a decentralized exchange.

+Tokenization of Sports Assets in Gaming Or “Tokenized In Game Assets” NBA2K NFT collectibles & Esport exchange Smart Contract

+“This is for NBA2K Game participants to have the ability to Trade Sneakers in game for Boost Points in play making actions. *Ewing only has Nikes but can add Reeboks Under Armour- UI: in line up screen go to add a shoe, if only shows one brand… Go to your shoe collection Apply to player + Add More!

+Application layer NFT Shoes +Boosts Points ERC 20 Tokens

+“The players will be able to walk their created character into a virtual foot locker and shop for a new pair of kicks in the [Run the Neighborhood] (Game Mode)

+Technology Full Stack Ethereum Development Solidity Smart Contract Architecture ERC 1155 Token Factory libraries “Inheritance” Web3.Swift ios mobile Ethereum Development

 ## License

 SneakerGo is released under the [MIT License](LICENSE).